MicrosoftLearningKoreanLab/AZ-203KR-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_03_lab_ak.md

 1. At the top of the blade, select **Save**.

-    > Note: It might take a few minutes for the firewall changes to get updated on the server.
+    > **Note**: It might take a few minutes for the firewall changes to get updated on the server.

 1. After the save operation is complete, select **OK** to dismiss the confirmation dialog.